valeIT/valeIT.github.io/_posts/2019-12-22-Using-Jekyll-Collections-To-Setup-A-Book-Page.md

       output: true
 ```

-Change `book-wordpress-to-jekyll` to the name of your folder that includes all the markdown files to generate the book.
+Change `book-wordpress-to-jekyll` to the name of the folder that includes all the markdown files necessary to generate the book.

-Move to the the `_layouts` folder add the layout for the book.
-This is taken from the hamilton repository and slightly edited:
+Next go to the the `_layouts` directory add the layout for the book.
+The following layout is taken from the hamilton repository and slightly edited:

 ```
 <!DOCTYPE html>